Dudukun/AirBnB_clone/web_static/README.md

-Write an HTML page that displays a header and a footer by using CSS files (same as 1-index.html)
+Write an HTML page that displays a header, footer and a filters box with dropdown.